 Go to the iOS App Store and search for "TestFlight," and it should be the first option.
 You can also tap the link below to jump right to it.
 Hit "Get" to install it.

 You need to be invited by the developer of the app to engage in their TestFlight app.
 Fortunately, Google isn't as exclusive as some others.
-To sign up for the Chrome Beta, visit google.com/chrome/browser/beta.html on your iPhone, hit "Download Chrome Beta for iOS," and enter all your information.
-Afterwards, tap "Accept and Install."
+To sign up for the Chrome Beta, visit google.com/chrome/beta/ on your iPhone, hit "Download Chrome Beta for iOS," and enter all your information.
+Afterward, tap "Accept and Install."
 You'll be sent an email to verify your information before you can go any further.

 Once you receive the email from Google, tap on the "Confirm your e-mail address" link, and you should be prompted with a note from TestFlight in your Safari browser stating: